 Fund financial statement.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities and objectives.
 The City uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
 All the funds of the City can be divided into three categories: governmental, proprietary, and fiduciary funds.
-Fiduciary funds are trust funds established by benefactors to provide benefits for employees.
-The City has no proprietary funds.
+Fiduciary funds are trust funds established by benefactors to provide benefits for employees, and the City has one which is the Police and Firemen's Pension Fund The City has no proprietary funds, but the City Utilities is a proprietary component unit..
 All other activities of the City are included in the governmental funds.